-Temporal anomalies seem to be a go-to plot device IMG_0463in Star Trek.
+Temporal anomalies seem to be a go-to plot device in Star Trek.
 One of my favorite episodes that utilizes this “old stand-by” has to be the Star Trek: The Next Generation episode, “Yesterday’s Enterprise.”
 In that episode, the Enterprise NCC-1701 D encounters a disturbance in space and detects a ship coming through.
 When the other ship emerges, we find that it is a Federation starship, the Enterprise C. Once the ship emerges from the anomaly the crew finds that the reality on board Enterprise D has been altered.

 The reality that the Enterprise C created has the Federation at war with the Klingon Empire.
 The war has been raging for 20 years and it is going badly for the Federation.
 Prior to Enterprise C emerging through the anomaly it had been battling Romulans at a Klingon outpost called Narendra III.
 During the episode Picard surmises that if the Enterprise C had been destroyed defending the outpost the war with the Klingon Empire might never have happened.
 Eventually Enterprise C does return and the timeline is restored.